sysdiglabs/promcat-resources/resources/postgresql/INSTALL.md

 > _ALTER USER postgres_exporter WITH PASSWORD 'password';_

 ## For new databases
-This script is included in the _postgresql-deploy.yaml_ file for newly created databases.
+This script is included in the `postgresql-standalone-db.yaml` file for newly created databases.

 The script is split and mounted in the database container as two volumes in the _/docker-entrypoint-initdb.d/_ directory.
 * The first file is located in the ConfigMap _postgres-init_ and creates the user, views and permissions.
 * The second file is located in the Secret _postgres-secret_ and sets the password of the exporter user.

 # Installing the exporter
-We will explain how to install the exporter as a sidecar of a postgres database.
-First, download the _postgresql-deploy.yaml_ file.

-In the Deployment, you can find 2 containers, one for the postgres database and another one for the exporter.
-In the container for the postgres server you can configure:
+## Prerequisites
+Before deploying the exporter, you will have to create:
-* Environment variables from ConfigMap _postgres-config_: POSTGRES_DB, POSTGRES_USER
+* ConfigMap _postgres-config_: with POSTGRES_DB, POSTGRES_USER
-* Environment variables from Secret _postgres-secret_: POSTGRES_PASSWORD
+* Secret _postgres-secret_: with POSTGRES_PASSWORD

+You can find both the ConfigMap and the Secret in the file `postgresql-standalone-db.yaml`.

+# Configuring the exporter
+In the file `postgresql-standalone-exporter.yaml` you can find an example of a exporter fully configured.

-In the container of the exporter you can configure:
+In the deployment of the exporter, inside of the container of the exporter you can configure:
 * Environment variable for the database to export: DATA_SOURCE_URI
 * Environment variable for database autodiscovery: PG_EXPORTER_AUTO_DISCOVER_DATABASES
 * Environment variable for DATA_SOURCE_USER in the ConfigMap _postgres-config_